-On each remote slave server to be upgraded, the option

-''' 'Accept software upgrade from remote server' must be enabled as well.
+On each remote slave server to be upgraded, the option 'Accept software upgrade from remote server' must be enabled as well.

 If any of these machines are even temporarily inaccessible during the upgrade procedure, the whole upgrade will be canceled!
 If you still want to upgrade the other servers, disable the 'Upgrade software on remote server' option for all inaccessible servers, so that the rest of the distributed server network can be upgraded.

-NOTE: Once started, the upgrade will continue to work even when '''
+NOTE: Once started, the upgrade will continue to work even when you quit from the upgrade menus or from viewing the log files (using CTRL-C).